AdarshDhiman11/Movie-Recommendation-System/README.md

 m is the minimum votes required to be listed in the chart, R is the average rating of the movie,
 C is the mean vote across the whole report.

+## Streamlit
+A faster way to build and share data apps.Streamlit turns data scripts into shareable web apps in minutes.All in pure Python.
+No front‑end experience required.

+#### What is Streamlit used for?
+Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.